Club San Albano

-Other sports practised at San Albano are cricket and tennis.
+Other sports currently practised at San Albano are cricket and tennis.
+San Albano has 1,800 members, is regarded as one of the most emblematic British-origin clubs in southern Greater Buenos Aires.

 History

-San Albano was founded on May 22, 1927, by alumni of the Quilmes Grammar School and the later Saint Alban's College.
-Originally born as a cricket club with the name of "Old Philomathian Club" (the name refers to the inscription of Philomathes Polymathes in the school badge), the institution added football and tennis sections in the 1930s.
+San Albano (named after Christian martyr Saint Alban) was founded on 10 February 1923 by alumni of the Quilmes Grammar School and the later Saint Alban's College.
+Originally born as a cricket club with the name of "Old Philomathian Club" (the name refers to the inscription of Philomathes Polymathes in the school badge).
+Nevertheless it was not until 1928 when the institution starting the practise of sports when it registered a cricket team to the Argentine Cricket Association.
+The team was captained by Otto Hawkins.

+One year later, Old Philomathian registered a football team to the British Saturday Football League, an amateur local league, to play in the second división.
+A.W.
+Hopson and Errol Merness were the captains of that team that played their home venues at Argentino de Banfield.

+Between 1939 and 1945, 124 former students of St. Alban's fought for the British Army in the World War II.

+Old Philomathian fielded a rugby team for the first time in 1949, being mentored by BAC&RC and Old Georgian.
+The club registered with the Argentine Rugby Union that same year, starting to play in the third division.

-Old Philomathian registered with Argentine Rugby Union in 1949 and started playing in 1950.
-By 1960 the club promoted to first division, although it went straight back down a year later.
+After two consecutive seasons finishing 2nd., in 1956 Old Philomathians promoted to Segunda División after finishing unbeaten.
+In 1960 the club promoted to the first division, although it went straight back down a year later.
 For the first years of its existence, Old Philomathian achieved more success in the sevens version of the game, winning the Argentine Rugby Union tournament in 1958.
 Field hockey started being played at the club in 1967, taking part in men's and women's tournaments.

-The institution would be later forced to change its name in the mid-seventies from the former Old Philomathian Club to "Asociación de Ex-Alumnos del Colegio San Albano" due to administrative regulations.
+The institution would be later forced to change its name in 1974 from the former Old Philomathian Club to "Asociación de Ex-Alumnos del Colegio San Albano" due to administrative regulations.
 From humble beginnings, San Albano reached the first division in 2002 and has remained there since then.